-When leaving your current job you want to be sure you end things on a positive note.
-After submitting your two-weeks’ notice in-person, it’s suggested you write a resignation email formally informing your employer and/or HR of your intentions to leave.
+When leaving your current job, you want to be sure you end things on a positive note.
+After submitting your two-week notice in person, it’s suggested you write a resignation email formally informing your employer and/or HR of your intentions to leave.
 To avoid any awkwardness when quitting, follow these tips to help you get started when writing a professional resignation email.

 Why write a resignation email